kata-containers/kata-containers/Documentation-Requirements.md

   If you are adding a new document, ensure you add a link to it in the "closest" `README` above the directory where you created your document.
+- If the document needs to tell the user to manipulate files or commands, use a [code block](#code-blocks) to specify the commands.

+  If at all possible, ensure that every command in the code blocks can be run non-interactively.
+If this is possible, the document can be tested by the CI which can then execute the commands specified to ensure the instructions are correct.
+This avoids documents becoming out of date over time.

 # Linking advice